Carlo Soldati

 Carlo Soldati Marrufo (born 6 July 2005) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Tapatío.

 Club career

-As a youth player, Soldati joined the youth academy of Mexican side Querétaro FC.
+As a youth player, Soldati joined the youth academy of Mexican side Querétaro.
 In 2021, he signed for Mexican side Petroleros SJR.
-The same year, he returned to the youth academy of Mexican side Querétaro FC and was promoted to the club's senior team in 2024.
+The same year, he returned to the youth academy of Mexican side Querétaro and was promoted to the club's senior team in 2024.
 On 21 July 2024, he debuted for them during a 1–2 away loss to CF Monterrey in the league.
-Subsequently, he was sent on loan to Italian Serie A side Cagliari Calcio in 2024.
+Subsequently, he was sent on loan to Italian Serie A side Cagliari in 2024.

 Style of play

 Soldati plays as a defender, is left-footed, and is known for his versatility.
 Mexican news website Futbol Total wrote in 2024 that he "is characterized by his great ability to place passes in the long game... in addition to a good handling of aerial duels and with great characteristics in one-on-one".